Find out more about how we could help your

 To find out more call us on 0330 024 0333, or request a call back and one of our experts will be in touch.

 Code of Practice

-Simon Clarke MP, Minister for Regional Growth and Local Government, said: “Our transition back to normality will take time and government will continue to monitor the economy to determine whether further intervention is necessary.”
+Simon Clarke MP, Minister for Regional Growth and Local Government, said: “Our transition back to normality will take time and the Government will continue to monitor the economy to determine whether further intervention is necessary.”

-The government’s Code of Practice is one of many steps taken to help re-build the UK’s economic profile.
+As a commercial landlord, it’s important to read the Government’s Code of Practice – one of many steps taken to help rebuild the UK’s economic profile.

 Landlords - your questions answered

 The ability to forfeit a lease due to non-payments was suspended in 2020, and this suspension has been extended until 25 March 2022.
 You can’t evict your tenant in the same way you would have previously – and, finding new tenants in this climate will prove difficult.